When it comes to pet grooming, achieving a polished and professional look is important, and

 performance, resulting in less effective grooming and potential damage to the blades.
 By

-incorporating regular maintenance into a grooming routine, groomers can ensure their shears are
+incorporating regular maintenance into a grooming routine, groomers can ensure their scissors are

 always ready for optimal performance.